-Students should arrive at UPCS by 8:00 a.m.
+Students should arrive at UPCS by 7:45 a.m.
 School starts promptly at 8:15.
 Students who are not in their seats at 8:15 a.m. will be assigned a same day detention.
 Students who arrive after 9:00 am must get a late slip from the Front Desk Office to be admitted to class.
 Students who arrive late should make it a priority to get to their scheduled class quickly, after stopping at their locker to put their belongings away, and school staff may ensure that they are doing so.
-Students with four or more unexcused tardies will be placed on Social Probation for the remainder of the quarter and parents will be required to attend a conference to complete a Tardiness Improvement Plan.
+Students with four or more unexcused tardies will be required to attend a conference to complete a Tardiness Improvement Plan with their parent.